ghacks Technology News

 If you have visited a Bittorrent website or torrent search engine lately you might have come upon magnet links that were offered on the torrent download pages.
 Chance is the magnet link did not really bother you since the torrent link was offered as well on the download page so that it could be downloaded and added to the Bittorrent software.

-A Bittorrent magnet link contains all the information needed to start downloading the files from peers directly.
+A Bittorrent magnet link has all the information needed to start downloading the files from peers directly.
 It is a server-less way of retrieving the right information to start downloading the requested files.
-A magnet link therefor is theoretically all that is needed to download files from other peers in the Bittorrent network.
+A magnet link therefore is theoretically all that is needed to download files from other peers in the Bittorrent network.
 Magnet links can be distributed by email, messaging and other forms of communication but are most often found on the torrent sites that usually offer both torrent and magnet links to their users.

 A magnet consists of several parts: